 Some think that in the Muslim world women are not regarded as equal to men; they might change their opinion after seeing this work by Mimar Sinan (the two domes are not identical because perfect symmetry should be reserved to God).

 Even a finely designed building loses its interest when it is too much adapted to the needs of business.
 In 1559 Sinan designed a medrese for Cafer Aga, the Chief Black Eunuch.
-It is today located along a very commercial street and shops have been opened in its structure; the small courtyard is a crowded café: one wonders what the great architect would say if only he could speak.
+It is today located along a very commercial street and shops have been opened in its structure.

 Sinan started working on the kulliye commissioned by Suleyman in 1550; the mosque was completed in 1557; the completion of the complex required a few more years.
 From its location at the top of the Third Hill, Suleymaniye Kulliye dominated the skyline of Constantinople.